vxcall/toy-arms/README.md

 use toy_arms::{MemoryEx, VirtualKeyCode};

 fn main() {
-    // This const has to be up to date. const DW_FORCE_ATTACK: usize = 0x31EDB20;
+    // This offset has to be up to date. const DW_FORCE_ATTACK: usize = 0x31EDB20;
     // Getting process information
     let memex = MemoryEx::from_process_name("csgo.exe");